Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Introduction

-The densities obtained, however, can not be directly compared to most of the results on percolation available to date, e.g. those of \cite{ChangShrock2004,ChangShrock2021}, since the latter are obtained for the standard lattice orientation.
-In general, the infinite plane limit of the cluster densities on the cylinder does not depend on the lattice orientation, and the form of the leading finite size correction to this limit is expected to be universal, so that it should depend on the lattice orientation only via the length rescaling.
-At the same time, the exact values of critical percolation cluster densities do depend on the lattice orientation.
-In particular, how the next to subleading finite size corrections depend on the lattice orientation is an open question.
-This is the subject of the present article.
+The densities obtained, however, can not be directly compared to most of the results on percolation available to date, e.g. those of \cite{ChangShrock2004,ChangShrock2021}, since the latter are obtained for the percolation on the cylinder with standard lattice orientation, which conversely would correspond to O(1) DLM on forty five degree rotated lattice.
+In general, the infinite plane limit of the cluster densities on the cylinder does not depend on the lattice orientation, and the form of leading finite size correction to this limit is expected to be universal, i.e. to depend on the lattice orientation only via the length rescaling.
+At the same time, the exact values of critical percolation cluster densities and, in particular, the next to sub-leading finite size corrections do depend on the lattice orientation.
+This dependence is the subject of the present article.

-Below we carry out calculations of the densities of contractible and non-contractible loops in $O(1)$ DLM on the cylinder obtained from the square lattice rotated by an angle $\alpha$, such that $\tan\alpha=m/n$ is a rational number indexed by two co-prime integers $m\leq n$.
+Below we continue the studies started in \cite{Povolotsky2021} carrying out calculations of the densities of contractible and non-contractible loops in $O(1)$ DLM on the cylinder obtained from the square lattice rotated by an angle $\alpha$, such that $\tan\alpha=m/n$ is a rational number indexed by two co-prime integers $m\leq n$.
 Correspondingly they yield the densities of critical percolation clusters on the cylinder of the square lattice rotated by the angle $\alpha+\pi/4$ with respect to the standard orientation.
 In particular, when $\alpha=\pi/4$, corresponding to $(n,m)=(1,1)$, we obtain the cluster densities for the standard lattice orientation, which can be compared with previous results.